 My office currently sits, in all of its glory, medium gray walls and a white desk!
-Don’t get me wrong, it’s been the perfect justification of setting up “office” in our living room, which just so happens to overlook lush palms, monsteras, banana trees, aloe plants, and our gleaming pool..
-But if I’m being completely honest, it’s time to get our living room back.
+Don’t get me wrong, it’s been the perfect justification of setting up office in our living room, which just so happens to overlook lush palms, monsteras, banana trees, aloe plants, and our gleaming pool.
+But, if I’m being honest, it’s time to get our living room back.
 Like, yesterday!

-Ok, so over the next month my office will be getting a fresh new look, and my thoughts are to fuse my obsession with black and white (always), with moody botanicals, and yes…even a punch of tropical!
+So over the next month my office will be getting a fresh new look!
+My thoughts are to fuse my obsession with black (always) and white, with moody botanicals, and yes…even a punch of tropical!

 3. Black — Lots and lots of black.
 Need I say more?

 5. Furniture — I’m thinking a mid-century styled white desk and an elegant (but super comfy) black chair.
+Maybe..

 6. Art wall — Floating shelves featuring beautiful, moody wall art!
 And this process actually inspired me to create some of my own pieces for the office, but that’s a whole separate blog post :)

 And there you have it, my new office plan!
 If there’s interest in seeing the before/afters, process of the accent wall, etc., just let me know and I'll feature a full post on the process!